Taking the GMAT vs. the GRE

 This may help inform your decision about which exam to take, if you are given the option.

-However, in our discussions with business school admissions officers, we’ve learned that still relatively few MBA applicants are submitting GRE scores instead of GMAT scores.
-According to our 2014 survey of business school admissions officers, which included responses from over 200 bschools across the United States, half said that just one in ten or fewer applicants took the GRE route, representing just a slight uptick from Kaplan’s past surveys.
+However, in our discussions with business school admissions officers, we’ve learned that the use of the GRE for Business School admissions is growing, but still makes up a very small percentage of students at most schools.
+According to our 2017 survey of business school admissions officers, which included responses from over 200 bschools across the United States, half said that just two in ten or fewer applicants took the GRE route, representing just a slight uptick from Kaplan’s past surveys.
 There’s still a lot of catching up for the GRE to do.

 Is there perception that the quant section of the GRE is easier than the quant section of the GMAT?